By Lidiane Cunha

 Jaskiewicz explains that changing organizational principles can be difficult for businesses, especially to those that face unprecedented challenges and need to act rapidly:

 “Sometimes it can take a pandemic to force businesses to adjust to a very different reality, whether that means they need to adapt their decision-making strategies, culture, or structure to survive in a more digital and socially distanced world.
 During these times, organizational leaders should keep in mind that their guiding principles have been valuable but may not always align with the new reality.
 This requires them to make important choices, including revising their past principles for an impact in the future.”

-Professor Jaskiewicz is a Full Professor at the Telfer School of Management.
+Professor Jaskiewicz is a Full Professor and University Research Chair in Enduring Entrepreneurship at the Telfer School of Management.
 His research focuses on entrepreneurship and family business.
 Learn more about his work.